EAguayodev/creative-single-page-site/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [https://codepen.io/w3resource/pen/dyQpqdg](codepen) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [https://forum.freecodecamp.org/t/how-can-i-display-different-text-everytime-i-click-a-button/369721](freecodecamp) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author